 Tretinoin Daily Skin Care

-Tretinoin has been dubbed as the golden standard in skincare.
-When used in a well planned daily routine, topical (applied to the surface of the skin) tretinoin has been medically proven to rejuvenate the skin, improve fine wrinkle lines, and to reverse the effects of mild sun damage.
+Tretinoin has been dubbed the golden standard in skincare.
+When used in a well-planned daily routine, topical (applied to the surface of the skin) tretinoin has been medically proven to rejuvenate the skin, improve fine wrinkle lines, and reverse the effects of mild sun damage.
 With consistent daily use, the skin is more youthful and healthy.
 Aside from its rejuvenating properties, tretinoin can be used by acne-prone individuals as the medication works by stimulating skin exfoliation and unblocking the pores.